Galápagos Experience Guide

 Q. How much luggage can I bring with me?

-Galápagos, Amazon & Peru flights follow international luggage restrictions: checked luggage is restricted to 1 bag, with a total weight of no more than 50 lbs (23 kg).
+Galápagos & Peru flights and flights for land packages follow international luggage restrictions: checked luggage is restricted to 1 bag, with a total weight of no more than 50 lbs (23 kg).
 Carry-on is restricted to 1 piece of hand luggage, weighing no more than 17lbs (8kg), with size restrictions of: 22 in long x 17 in wide x 10 in deep (56 cm long, 45 cm wide and 25 cm deep).

 Note Peru Extension: Machu Picchu Train – Luggage Restrictions